 What to Put in Salads to Keep it Interesting

-We all know that eating salads is good for you – lots of veggies, healthy fats and lean sources of protein.
+We all know that eating salads is good for you - lots of veggies, healthy fats, and lean proteins.
 However, eating salads can get boring!

-This is your ultimate guide for what to put in salads to make it tasty, unique and healthy!
-This article will give you literally hundreds, if not thousands, of ideas for making tasty salads that you will actually want to eat.
+This is your ultimate guide for what to put in salads to make them tasty, unique, and healthy!
+Keep reading for tons of ideas for making tasty salads!

-It’s like creating a salad bar at home.
-When you have these ingredients on hand you can mix and match toppings to make a different combo every day.
+It's like creating a salad bar at home.
+When you have these salad components, you can mix and match toppings to make a different combo.

-Summer dinners like salads are one of our favorite easy meals during the summer time.
-If you like to eat salads during the summer too, be sure to check out these 37 healthy summer salad recipes for even more inspiration!
+Summer dinners like salads are one of our favorite easy meals during the summertime.
+If you like to eat salads during the summer, check out these Healthy Mason Jar salad recipes for even more inspiration!

 How to Build a Salad

 Finding out what to put in salads has never been easier.
 Building a delicious and crave-worthy bowl at home is doable with these 6 easy steps!